zhangpenglab/UPrimer/README.md

   </div>
   <br /><br />

-(3) The reference NPCL nucletide and peptide sequences can be found at the folder **"6.Reference_sequences_for_target_regions"**.
-These two seqeunce sets will be used in the extraction of orthologous sequence groups from assembled contigs.
-For detailed information, please refer to [Additional section: Extract orthologous sequence groups from amplicon capture data](#extract-orthologous-sequence-groups-from-amplicon-capture-data)
+(3) The reference NPCL nucletide and peptide sequences can be found in the folder **"6.Reference_sequences_for_target_regions"**.
+These two seqeunce files will be used in the extraction of orthologous sequence groups from assembled contigs.
+For detailed information, please refer to [##A part of analyzing amplicon capture data: Extract orthologous sequence groups from assembled contigs](#extract-orthologous-sequence-groups-from-assembled-contigs)
   <div align="center">
      <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/7cd18bd9-731a-4af4-b3a2-ca58a9d0f409" alt="Drawing" width="750" height="400"/>
   </div>